lightscapevr/website/markdown/getting-started-quest.md

 the middle.
 A 6-digit number appears at the top of this dialog box.
 This is the unique identifier for your Quest.

-The Quest must generally be connected to the Internet via wireless.
+The Quest must generally be connected to the Internet via wifi.
 If it has got no connection, it should still be able to display cloud models that have already been downloaded before ("cached"), but nothing more---unless you use the workaround described next.